Find providers

 Why People with ADHD Need Help

 ADHD in adulthood can be extremely difficult to manage.
 It can take a toll both in relationships and in professional lives.
-Many adults with ADHD feel overwhelmed, so understanding their condition and reaching out to them can help considerably.
+Many people with ADHD feel overwhelmed, so understanding their condition and reaching out to them can help considerably.

 Helping an adult with ADHD is different than helping a child.
 Adults with ADHD can be deeply embarrassed by their symptoms, which complicates how you help them.
 In addition, many ADHD diagnoses are determined in childhood, so an adult may not be aware they have the disorder.
 ADHD is a confusing disorder, which is why afflicted adults can benefit from help.

-Tips for Helping Someone with ADHD
+7 Tips for Helping Someone with ADHD

 1. Learn About ADHD